giftnuss/foodsharing/docs/about-devdocs.md

 The devdocs are built at every change on the master branch and published [here](https://devdocs.foodsharing.network).
 To see your changes, you can build the devdocs locally.
 You need to have `nodejs` and `yarn` installed on your system.
 On Windows: After every install you might have to close and reopen the powershell so yarn is recognized as a command.
-Then go to the /docs folder and
+Then go to the main directory `/` folder and

 Run
 ```